gayatrig19/the-unplugged-club/README.md

 - The users will need to provide their: first name, last name and e-mail address before submitting a message.
 All fields are required.
 - Users can provide any details about their way of getting unplugged, ideas on how one can achieve it and activities that are relevant to the goal, if they would like to be mentioned on the website.
 - In the contact form, each input field when hover changes the border color to skyblue.
 The buttons when clicked gives a white background effect.
 This was included for more engaging user-experience.
-- The contact form on submission takes user to code institute's formdumb where user can see the details entered.
+- The contact form on submission takes user to code institute's form dumb where user can see the details entered.

 ![contact_page](assets/images/readme/contact.png)
 ### 404 ERROR PAGE NOT FOUND